 Pro tip: Read up on tax laws before you dive into a full-fledged nomad life.
 The best way to do that is to read through the IRS Foreign Earned Income Exclusion information page.

-This comes as a shock to some freelancers because they don’t expect to see the added tax burden.
-A great way to get an idea of how much you might pay in the upcoming year is to use Bankrate.com’s self-employment tax calculator.
+This comes as a shock to some self-employed workers because they don’t expect to see the added tax burden.

 “The biggest thing freelancers don’t realize, especially the ones who leave an employer and go out to be self-employed or do side work, is self-employment tax,” said Eric Green, tax attorney and partner at Green & Sklarz LLC.
 “Most people don’t realize that, and they see the tax and … it catches them by surprise.”